RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

-### Question # 1 - 	Which	TLS	protocol	is	responsible	for	performing	authentication	betweenparties	and	determining	encryption	algorithms?
+### Question # 1 - 	Which	[TLS	protocol]	is	responsible	for	performing	authentication	between parties	and	determining	encryption	algorithms?
 A.	Record
 B.	Negotiation
 C.	Handshake